BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_2_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 So now you probably want to play with Bitcoin!

 But wait, your Bitcoin daemon is probably still downloading blocks.
-This alias, from your .bash configuration will tell you how things are going:
+This alias, from your .bash configuration will tell you how things are going.

+The `bitcoin-cli getblockcount` will tell you how you're currently doing:
 ```
-$ btcblock
+$ bitcoin-cli getblockcount
+1771352
 ```

-If you choose one of the pruned options, it'll probably take a day to download everything.
+If it's different every time you type the command, you need to wait before working with Bitcoin.
+This typically takes 1-6 hours currently fora  pruned setup, depending on your precise machine.

+But, once it settles at a number, you're ready to continue!

-So, it might be time for a few more espressos.
+Still, it might be time for a few more espressos.
 But soon enough, your system will be ready to go, and you'll be read to start experimenting.

 ## Summary: Setting Up a Bitcoin-Core VPS by Hand